Utilities

 Throw BPMN error

-The mock throws BPMN errors for jobs with the given error code and with/without variables.
+The mock throws BPMN errors for jobs with the given error code and optional error message and variables.

 @Test